 '''

-hardware-model-type = bytes .size (1..32)

-$$claims-set-claims //= (
+$$Claims-Set-Claims //= (

 hardware-model-label => hardware-model-type

-)
+hardware-model-type = JC<base64-url-text .size (4..44),

+bytes .size (1..32)>

 '''

-3.8.
+4.2.5.
 Hardware Version Claims (hardware-version-claims)

 The hardware version is a text string the format of which is set by each manufacturer.
-The structure and sorting order of this text string can be specified using the version-scheme item from CoSWID [CoSWID].
+The structure and sorting order of this text string can be specified using the version-scheme item from CoSWID [COSWID].
 It is useful to know how to sort versions so the newer can be distinguished from the older.